wagtail/wagtail/docs/topics/streamfield.rst

 Freeform page content using StreamField
 =======================================

 StreamField provides a content editing model suitable for pages that do not follow a fixed structure -- such as blog posts or news stories -- where the text may be interspersed with subheadings, images, pull quotes and video.
-Or perhaps more specialised content types, such as maps and charts (or, for a programming blog, code snippets).
+It's also suitable for more specialised content types, such as maps and charts (or, for a programming blog, code snippets).
 In this model, these different content types are represented as a sequence of 'blocks', which can be repeated and arranged in any order.

 For further background on StreamField, and why you would use it instead of a rich text field for the article body, see the blog post `Rich text fields and faster horses <https://torchbox.com/blog/rich-text-fields-and-faster-horses/>`__.